Euphylliidae

 Euphylliidae (Greek eu-, true; Greek phyllon, leaf) are known as a family of polyped stony corals under the order Scleractinia.

 This family consists of multiple genera (more than one genus) and various species which are found among the ocean floor.
-These coral may be sparse or conspicuous in the wild.
+These corals may be sparse or conspicuous in the wild.
 However, they are commonly kept in home-aquariums to be enjoyed for their beauty and protection by many fish and their owners.

 Classification

 As of the year 2000, the order Scleractinia was divided into 18 artificial families, known as the Acroporidae, Astrocoeniidae, Pocilloporidae, Euphyllidae, Oculinidae, Meandrinidae, Siderastreidae, Agariciidae, Fungiidae, Rhizangiidae, Pectiniidae, Merulinidae, Dendrophylliidae, Caryophylliidae, Mussidae, Faviidae, Trachyphylliidae, and Poritidae (sensu Veron 2000).
 During this time, only 11 families were known to contain corals that can be classified as truly reef-building.
 All scleractinian families considered here are zooxanthellates (contain photo-endo-symbiontic zooxanthellae).
 However, in 2022 there are more than 30 families determined under the Scleractinia (according to the World Register of Marine Species) order and 845 species of coral which are known to be reef-building.

 Various genera are listed by the World Register of Marine Species: